Horrendus/advent_of_code/2018/README.md

 Solutions for [Advent of Code 2018](https://adventofcode.com/2018/) written in [Kotlin](https://kotlinlang.org/)

 Notes:
-* The following days have only one solution file as Puzzle 2 only extended Puzzle 1:
+* Most days have 1 file for both parts of the Task.
+The following days have 2 Solution File:
-    * Day 1
-    * Day 3
-    * Day 4
-    * Day 5
-    * Day 6
+    * Day 2